edmondchensj/EVM-contract-history-aggregator/README.md

 ## Overview
 This repo contains two groups of scripts:
-1. Historical Table
+1. Table
+This group aggregates all execution paths **and** related memory and storage dependencies that occurred for each contract into a **table** (implemented as a Python dictionary).
+This is the main database that will be used for detecting anomalies.
-    * makeDatabase.py: Main script to generate the Historical-Table database
+    * makeDatabase.py: Main script
     * HistoricalTable.py: Contains class for generating database with paths and dependencies.
     * TraceInfo.py: Contains helper class for extracting the execution path and dependencies for a given trace.
-2. Graph Aggregator
+2. Graph
+This group aggregates all the execution paths (**without** the memory and storage dependencies) that occurred for each contract into a **directed graph**.
+This is helpful for analyzing case studies.
-    * GraphAggregator.py: To aggregate list of paths into a single directed graph
+    * GraphAggregator.py: Contains class for aggregate list of paths into a single directed graph
     * preprocessing.py: To run before GraphAggregator.py for preprocessing input paths
     * visualization.py: To run after GraphAggregator.py for visualizing the graph

-The purpose of the historical table is to aggregate important information in all historical traces.
-It contains the execution paths (in terms of program counters) and the memory and storage read dependencies for each path.
-With this table, we would be able to detect whether a new execution path is normal or an anomaly.
-This achieves the big picture goal for the EVM project.

-The purpose of graph aggregator is to create a single directed graph per contract such that we obtain a snapshot of all historical execution paths for each contract.
-This is helpful for analyzing case studies.

 ## Historical Table (HistoricalTable.py)
 The historical table takes in the output from TraceInfo.py and updates its database.